Living Room Update

 Paint & Whitewashing

 As with most of the house, it also desperately needed a new coat of paint.
-I chose another light shade of grey, with white for the trim, doors and the ceiling beams.
+I chose another light shade of grey, with white for the trim, doors and ceiling beams.
 The room had two dark red brick walls, which did not help to lighten it up at all.
 I decided to whitewash them.

 Again, Pieter thought this wouldn’t look good at all, but I was determined to try this.
 If it didn’t look good, I could always paint them grey as well.
 The whitewashing process took a while to complete, but once done, it looked so much better.
 I just used my leftover white paint, added a bit of water and brushed it on.
 In all honesty, I didn’t even wipe it down afterwards.
 I applied a thin enough coat which allowed me to skip that step and saved me some time.